suffolklibraries/sljekyll/parents-carers-and-children/childrens-ya-books/_posts/2017-10-30-new-childrens-books-for-november-2017.md

 ### [<cite>Bad Dad</cite>, by David Walliams](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2279091)

-This latest title from the comedian turned TV personality, turned children's author, promises to be a hilarious, fast-paced and heart-warming story about a father and son who take on the villainous Mr Big.
+David Walliams' other new title promises to be a hilarious, fast-paced and heart-warming story about a father and son who take on the villainous Mr Big.
 This is bound to be very popular!

 ### [<cite>Lucky Button</cite>, by Michael Morpurgo & Michael Foreman](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2267893)